JJRubes/Heapish/README.md

 nor have I made a language that seems compelling.

 ## How It Works
-In heapish all of the commands are in and operate on an array of bits, which in the code is called the "heap".
+In heapish all of the commands are in and operate on an infinite array of bits, which in the code is called the "heap".
 I do not have a canonical set of instructions, in the code there are 2 listed.
 However, there are some features that the instruction sets share.
+- Nop should be represented with 0
+- Any instruction that adds instructions to the heap should use the heap push
+- Jumps should be relative to the command or to the start of the heap
+- The instruction set should not allow ambiguous heaps

 ### The 2 Instruction Sets
 Command Name | Value | What it Does